Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/_index.md

 weight: 30
 ---
 ## Workshop Setup
-You're going to have to build and install an example application, as well as install RedisInsight.
+You're going to have to install the example application as a set of services on AWS Elastic Compute Services (ECS), as well as install RedisInsight.